zamonary1/picoman/README.md

 [Uber Apk Signer by Patrick Favre](https://github.com/patrickfav/uber-apk-signer), it is licensed under [Apache License 2.0](https://github.com/patrickfav/uber-apk-signer/blob/main/LICENSE) too.

 And all of project dependencies.
-You can look at them in [Cargo.toml](Cargo.toml#L20)
+You can look at them in [dependencies tab.](https://github.com/zamonary1/picoman/network/dependencies)